 EBC Trek Programme and Itinerary

 There are options of doing the trek with a reputatable tour agency or to attempt the EBC hikep planning it from scratch on your own.
 For us, we preferred to be in the safe hands of a reputable travel agency to manage the full programme, meals, park entries and neccessary manpower ( experience and reliable guide/ porter).
+However do note, a good travel insurance needs to be purchased on your own.
 Magical Nepal was the travel agent of choice to plan all the logistics, taking away all of the stress of getting from point A to point B.